How To Use Leverage In Long-Term Investing To Increase Returns

 Below is a list of some of the most popular products for investors.
 Take your time to learn the differences and perhaps you can find a new product that is suited to your style of investing.

-• ETF – A leveraged ETF is an exchange-traded fund that can be found by many stockbrokers and it aims to track an underlying stock, index, or other asset classes.
-The goal with an ETF is to invest in something of high quality that has had a proven track record of growth and then add borrowed funds to the mix to outperform the underlying asset.
+ETF – A leveraged ETF is an exchange-traded fund that can be found by many stockbrokers and it aims to track an underlying stock, index, or other asset classes.
+A leveraged ETF aims to track the daily performance of an underlying asset or index with a fixed leverage factor, for example two or three times the daily move.
+That extra exposure can magnify returns in strong trends, but it also magnifies drawdowns and can drift away from the underlying over time.
 The standard ratio for an ETF is between 1:2, 1:3, and 1:5.

-• Derivatives – Derivatives are among the riskiest investment products on the market as they offer the highest level of leverage.
+Derivatives – Derivatives trading risks are prominent across most products on the market as they offer the highest level of leverage.
 Investors are only required to add a small initial investment as margin requirement which can be as little as 1-2% of the total position size.
 This translates into ratios of up to 1:100, something that should not be attempted by a novice investor.
 In the same way, like many other products, derivatives get their pricing from an underlying security such as a stock, a commodity, a currency, or an index.
 Many investors leverage trade crypto with derivatives.

-• Funds – Some funds are passively investing in other products that have built-in margin.
+Funds – Some funds are passively investing in other products that have built-in margin.
 When you invest in a leveraged fund you usually don’t carry the risk of liquidation should the fund perform poorly during a market crash.
-This is why leveraging up with a fund can be a good strategy if you want to increase your output while maintaining your risk factor low.
+This structure means you do not usually face margin calls directly, but you still absorb the fund’s losses and fee drag.
+Leveraged funds can simplify access to leverage, they do not remove the underlying risk.
 The cost of buying these funds is usually greater as you have to compensate for the interest payments that the fund is putting out.

 How to structure your portfolio